-Village Near Volcano Makes an Offering of Love to BGR Disaster Team
+Village Makes Love Offering to Disaster Team

 “But a poor widow came and put in two very small copper coins, worth only a few cents.
 Calling his disciples to him, Jesus said, ‘Truly I tell you, this poor widow has put more into the treasury than all the others.
 They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.’”